About the scheme

 You’ll need to apply for a licence to operate.
 If you’re an existing operator, transitional provisions will be put in place to ensure you can continue to operate.

-ensure vehicles and trailers are always maintained in a roadworthy condition
+ensuring vehicles and trailers are always maintained in a roadworthy condition

 having a Transport Manager who is accountable for the management of the operation